HumanDevIP/classifier-nikita/README.md

 ## Credentials
 All experiments are logged in MLflow.
-Please fill in the credentials in the configuration file.
+Please fill in the credentials in the .dev file.